 - (e) the birth, adoption, or initial placement for foster care with an employee, of a child; and - (f) care for an employee's child within the twelve (12) months following the child's birth, adoption by the employee, or initial placement with the employee for foster care, which care is not immediately related to the illness or disability of that child. - (g) leave for the death of a person that is not included in the bereavement leave policy.
 The maximum amount allowed is three (3) days. - (3) Notice of Absence for Sick Leave Purposes.
-An employee not reporting to work for any of the reasons stated above shall notify, or cause to be notified, his or her department manager, or that official's designee, as soon as possible, and preferably prior to the time at which he or she is required to report to work.
-As soon as possible thereafter, the employee shall submit to his or her department manager a request for the use of sick leave on the form provided by the City for such purpose. - (4) Limitations on Excessive Use or Abuse of Sick Leave.
-Employees accrue sick leave as a benefit of regular full-time employment with the City.
+An employee not reporting to work for any of the reasons stated above shall notify, or cause to be notified, his or her department manager, or that official's designee, as soon as possible, and preferably prior to the time at which he or she is required to report to work. - Limitations on Excessive Use or Abuse of Sick Leave.
+Employees (4) accrue sick leave as a benefit of regular full-time employment with the City.
 Use of such leave is not, however, to be left entirely to the discretion of the employee.
 Use of Sick Leave in connection with the categories listed at subparagraphs (a) through (c) of paragraph (2) of this section is intended to provide time away from work to afford employees an opportunity to recuperate from or care for family members with short term illnesses, keep medical appointments, and prevent the spread of illnesses throughout the workplace.
 Employees are authorized to accumulate sick leave hours over time to provide security against loss of income in the event that an employee must be away from work due to catastrophic or protracted illness or in connection with long term care for a family member, as set out in subparagraphs (a) through (d) and subparagraphs (e) and (f) of paragraph (2) of this Section. - (5) Sick leave is not to be considered an entitlement, and department and division managers are expected to monitor use of sick leave by employees to identify cases of potential abuse of sick leave.
 An employee who is determined to be abusing the use of sick leave or whose excessive use of sick leave interferes with the ability of the department manager to maintain the expected level of service within that department is subject to disciplinary action or dismissal.